immersivecognition/posture-assessment-vr/README.md

 * No vision (HMD goes dark, ask participant to close their eyes too).
 * Oscillating room.
 Room pitch rotation oscillates at a amplitude and period that you specify.

-The task measures the head position using the built-in tracking of the HMD, which has [high accuracy](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5439658/) (depending on the HMD used).
+The task measures the head position using the built-in tracking of the HMD, which has high accuracy (Validation for [Vive](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5439658/), and [Oculus Rift S](https://www.tandfonline.com/doi/full/10.1080/17483107.2019.1688398)).

 Built with [Unity Experiment Framework](https://github.com/immersivecognition/unity-experiment-framework).